claoliveira89/cards/README.md

 # cards
 Development of a first project using Go.
-From the Udemy course "Go: The Complete Developer's Guide (Golang)"
+From the Udemy course "Go: The Complete Developer's Guide (Golang)" by Stephen Grider - Engineering Architect.